Sadiya-Zubair/8-week-sql-challenge/README.md

 # 8-week-sql-challenge -Danny Ma

-In this Repository, I try to solve Case Studies quesions of https://8weeksqlchallenge.com/ created by Danny Ma.
+In this Repository, I try to solve Case Studies quesions of [8 weeks challenge](https://8weeksqlchallenge.com/) created by Danny Ma.

 All the solutions are coded using MySql.